 For example, you could obtain a mortgage on a property with the intention to renovate and flip it within a short period of time to (hopefully) make a solid profit.
 In other words, you have the possibility to make a significant profit on a property without having to purchase it outright.

 While it’s possible to leverage gold, you don’t get the same benefits as with real estate, which, for example, allows you to reduce your risk by upgrading your property.
-So, our recommendation is to avoid going into debt to invest in gold and to generally stay away from using leverage for any investment, including stocks and bonds.
-Only buy gold you can fully own by purchasing it via existing funds, such as an IRA roll-over.
+So, our recommendation is to avoid going into debt to invest in gold.
+Only buy gold you can fully own by purchasing it via existing funds.

 So when it comes to leverage, real estate wins!